-I'm currently reading an awesome book, "Beyond Words" by Carl Safina (I highly suggest reading because it is an eye opener into how intelligent non-humans are.)
+If you haven't read "Beyond Words" by Carl Safina, I suggest that you do.
 He discusses the differences between Chimpanzee's and Bonabo's, specifically the level of violence among Chimpanzees and the utter lack of violence (with rare exceptions) and cooperation among Bononbos.

 What do you think this is attributable to?
 Here's a hint - the Chimpanzees are an Alpha-male driven society while the Bonabo's are always lead by a female, with the males being socially submissive to them.